Let me tell you about my guitar-learning journey!

 At 12 I started taking electric guitar lessons from a private teacher.
 This guy was your typical musician who played in a wedding band and had private students.

-We also practiced modes, and played some solos, standard stuff you’re doing, in a once-a-week guitar lesson in the late 80s.
+We also practiced the modes and played some solos, standard stuff you’re doing, in a once-a-week guitar lesson in the late 80s.

 Looking back, the main thing missing was context.
 We didn’t play complete songs or practice stuff related to songs.
 It was all very separate.
 I didn’t listen to much music, I just played exercises basically.